themakerkid/themakerkidEJS/README.md

-# The MAKER Kid by Benjamin
+# CodeMaker Buddy by Benjamin

 ## To set up
 1. Create venv and activate it.